icopy-site/awesome/docs/awesome/awesome-digital-history.md

 ### Great Britain

+- [British Library](https://www.bl.uk/catalogues-and-collections/digital-collections) - Maps, manuscripts and sounds.
 - [The Proceedings of the Old Bailey](https://www.oldbaileyonline.org/) - London's Central Criminal Court, 1674 to 1913.
+- [The National Archives](https://www.nationalarchives.gov.uk/) - A non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
 - [NLS](https://data.nls.uk/data/) - Data collections from the National Library of Scotland.
+- [National Records of Scotland](https://www.nrscotland.gov.uk/) - Collect, preserve and produce information about Scotland's people and history and make it available to inform current and future generations.

 ### Netherlands